 Aging Texas Well Strategic Plan

 The Aging Texas Well Plan — mandated by Executive Order RP 42 — is a comprehensive and effective strategy to identify and discuss aging policy issues, guide state government readiness and promote increased community preparedness for an aging Texas.
 With guidance from the Aging Texas Well Advisory Committee, HHSC updates the plan every two years.

-These Aging Texas Well issue briefs — written by members of the Texas HHS Aging Texas Well Advisory Committee — can be used to develop a personal understanding of what aging well means, as well as promote local infrastructure development to support aging well.
+These Aging Texas Well issue briefs — written by members of the Texas HHS Aging Texas Well Advisory Committee and guest contributors — can be used to develop a personal understanding of what aging well means, as well as promote local infrastructure development to support aging well.
 Older adults and their loved ones are encouraged to use these issue briefs to gain insight into how they can age well, find out what services and resources are available, and where to go when they need support.
 Community leaders and stakeholders in aging are urged to use the briefs to champion their older residents, lead important policy discussions on aging-related topics and enlist other leaders to join with them and act to create communities that encourage aging well.